 You may be procrastinating on your taxes if…

-It’s April and this year 4 million more taxpayers are waiting until the last two weeks to file their tax returns.
-A new law meant to combat fraud contributed to refund delays, causing more taxpayers to wait to file their returns.
-But procrastination is not new: in the past, more than one in three taxpayers who filed before the April deadline waited until April to file.
+It’s April and this year millions of taxpayers are waiting until the last two weeks to file their tax returns.
+In the past, more than one in three taxpayers who filed before the April deadline waited until April to file.

 So who are these late-season filers?
 Last year, they were:

-- more likely to have complex returns: 77 percent of April returns are Form 1040s compared to 67 percent earlier in tax season;
+- just as likely to have complex returns: 76 percent of April returns are Form 1040s compared to 77 percent earlier in tax season;

 Then there are those really late filers.
 These taxpayers who file their returns after the April deadline were: